pdrhp/portainer-cli-go/README.md

 - `config` - Manage CLI configuration
 - `stacks list` - List stacks with optional filters
 - `stacks create-swarm-git` - Create a Swarm stack from a Git repository
+- `stacks redeploy` - Redeploy a stack from its Git repository

 ## Examples for CI/CD